 It’s the Data

 Many observers, though, see the primary impetus for Amazon’s purchase of Whole Foods not in groceries or even a delivery network, but in that most primary of digital products, data.
-With its purchase of Whole Foods, Amazon gains the affluent customer base that Whole Foods boasts.
+With its purchase of Whole Foods, Amazon gains the affluent customer base that Whole Foods boast.
 Its current customer data, added to Whole Foods customer data, allows it to crunch more data and develop predictive models about just what groceries they will buy and might like to buy.

 Amazon gains an affluent customer base to add to its retail data.